Falisz/manago/ROADMAP.md

 - If a LeaveType, Contract or Holiday does not have specified Region field it means that the said option is available globally.
 - Regions is a separate app-module that shares the tab with branches in the front UI.
 # MVP ENDS HERE
+### Employee Contracts
+- Frontend and Backend implementation for Contracts, Contract Types and User-Contract assignments.
 ### Work Planner
 - Jobs and Months Schedules.
 - Dispo Planner - yet separate editor.